+'''

-0.00 Α - Sense Magnet Inductance?
-0.00 tart w/ENTER)
+0.00 A - Sense Magnet Inductance?

+0.00 Vs ▶Calculate (start w/ENTER)

+'''

 This menu pick will start a process to measure the inductance of the load magnet.
 The inductance is determined by measuring the voltage developed across the magnet (V_m) with a fixed di/dt (current rate-of-change in A/sec) passed through the load.
-The function must be executed with the magnet ramping.35 When the sense is initiated by pressing the ENTER key, the algorithm will wait for 2 seconds to allow the charge rate to stabilize and then make voltage and current measurements, calculate the inductance, and display the result.
+The function must be executed with the magnet ramping.
+When the sense is initiated by pressing the ENTER key, the algorithm will wait for 2 seconds to allow the charge rate to stabilize and then make voltage and current measurements for 5 seconds, calculate the inductance, and display the result.

+'''

-+46.19 A ↑ Sense Magnet Inductance? +0.50 Vs 32.13 H
++46.19 A ↑ Sense Magnet Inductance?

++0.50 Vs 32.13 H

+'''

-The sensed magnet inductance is automatically saved as the present magnet inductance and is immediately used to adjust the control gains if the Model 430 is configured for Auto stability mode (see page 78).
+The sensed magnet inductance is automatically saved as the present magnet inductance and is immediately used to adjust the control gains if the Model 430 is configured for Auto stability mode (see page 80).